 Born or Raised in High-Demand Groups: Developmental Considerations by Leona Furnari, LCSW points out that one of the complicating factors for those who grew up in aberrant groups is that they have no “pre-cult identity” to go back to.
 Every AK and Assembly parent should read this article!

 Reflections on Marriage and Children after the Cult draws out some of the causes of family problems stemming from involvement in a high-demand group, and shows how they can be tackled in counseling.
 Bill and Lorna Goldberg are therapists who specialize in cult issues.

-Raised in Cultic Groups: The Impact on the Development of Certain Aspects of Character, also by the Goldbergs, is an article directed primarily at therapists, but it is full of insights applicable to AK's.
+Raised in Cultic Groups: The Impact on the Development of Certain Aspects of Character, also by the Goldbergs, is an article directed primarily to therapists, but it is full of insights applicable to AK's.

 In the l970's James Dobson's Dare to Discipline was the approved Assembly handbook on child training.
 In the l980's the Fugate book and videos, What the Bible Says about Child Training, were emphasized.
 In the 1990's the Ezzo's came on the scene with Growing Kids God's Way, and Michael and Debi Pearl came out with their book, To Train up a Child, and then their No Greater Joy material.
 All these methods have in common strong authoritarianism and advocate spanking.

 The Christian Research Institute critiques this approach in Christian Families on the Edge: Authoritarianism and Isolationism among Us.
 The brief blog post, "Does Discipline Really Produce Godly Character?" pinpoints a major problem with the first-time obedience principle.
 Here are more links to perspectives on Assembly child training.